mightyBroccoli/bl-imp/README.md

 ```

 #### dry run
 If `main.py` is executed with `-dr` or `--dry-run` as argument the output would look like this.
 The script will check
- the blacklist repository and output everything to stdout without touching any system file.
+the blacklist repository and output everything to stdout without touching any system file besides the local `.etag` file.
 ```bash
 $ /path/blacklist_import: python main.py --dr
 outfile selected: None